da4all/da4all.github.io/_cards/data-storytelling-presentation-assignment.md

   This assignment prompts students to make a short video presentation in which they blend data points and vivid examples to tell a story about a statistical trend that sheds critical light on a social issue of their choosing.

 keywords:
-  - "data storytelling"
+  - "Data Storytelling"
-  - "persuading with data"
+  - "Persuading With Data"

 metadata:
   source:
   author: "John Tinnell"
   date: "2024-07-16"
   license: "License Type: CC BY"
   citation: "Tinnell John.
-‘Data Storytelling Presentation Assignment.’
+'Data Storytelling Presentation Assignment.'
 Data Advocacy For All"
 ---

 ## Assignment Guidelines